RickofManc/vv-pizzas/README.md

 Meta data has been included within the website HTML head element to increase the traffic to the website.
 Furthermore the site page has been titled appropriately as another method of informing users of their location.

-##### Redirection

-A '404 Not Found' page has been added to the website in the event of a failed link or page.
-This page kindly informs the user of the error and provides a button to navigate them back to the homepage.

 ### Future Features

-Following a successful MVP launch, the application had the opportunity to be further developed over a relatively short period to improve the user experience.
+Following a successful MVP launch, the application has the opportunity to be further developed over a relatively short period to improve UX.
 Here are a few of the immediate features that can be developed:
-* Application for mobile devices.
+* Application works on smartphones.
 * Website features i.e. About, Contact, Map, Social Media.
 * Pay online prior to collection
 * Real-time update on the order to customer via email/SMS.